 100 3.
-Affected Environment 3.14 Social and Economic Setting Section 3.14 of the PSPP PA/FEIS describes the existing social and economic conditions in the PSPP ROW application area, which, for purposes of socioeconomic analysis, is essentially the same as that of the PSEGS.
+Affected Environment 3.14 Social and Economic Setting Section 3.14 of the Palen Solar Power Project Preliminary Administrative (PSPP PA)/ Final Environmental Impact Statement (FEIS) describes the existing social and economic conditions in the PSPP Right of Way (ROW) application area, which, for purposes of socioeconomic analysis, is essentially the same as that of the PSEGS.
 The PSPP PA/FEIS also summarizes applicable plans, policies, and regulations that represent the social aspirations, community characteristics, and desired lifestyle, values, and goals of the local stakeholders.
 These include the Riverside County General Plan, Desert Center Area Plan, Blythe General Plan and Redevelopment Implementation Plan, and the Coachella General Plan and Indio General Plan.
-The PSEGS is not subject to these local and regional plans and policies; they are provided for informational purposes only.
+The PSEGS is not subject to these local and regional plans and policies; the plans and policies are provided for informational purposes only.
 Because these documents have not changed since publication of the PSPP PA/FEIS, no supplementation is required here.
 The regional socioeconomic analysis covered in the PSPP PA/FEIS includes communities within a 2-hour commute of the PSPP site.
-The local analysis covers the major communities located within a 1-hour commute, which includes: the City of Blythe (approximately 40 miles east of the site); the community of Desert Center; the City of Ehrenburg, Arizona (approximately 45 miles east of the site); and the Town of Quartzsite, Arizona (approximately 57 miles east of the site).
+The local analysis covers the major communities located within a 1-hour commute, which includes: the City of Blythe (approximately 40 miles east of the PSPP site); the community of Desert Center; the City of Ehrenburg, Arizona (approximately 45 miles east of the PSPP site); and the Town of Quartzsite, Arizona (approximately 57 miles east of the PSPP site).
 Population, housing, and economics statistics have not changed substantially since publication of the PSPP PA/FEIS.
-To the extent that more current data are available, they are presented here.
+To the extent that more current data are available, the data are presented here.
 3.14.1 Social Conditions Social conditions are the same as described in PSPP PA/FEIS Section 3.14.1, with the potential exception of affected parties' attitudes toward the PSEGS.
 It is expected that the attitudes of environmental groups, recreational users, and local private landowners and residents toward the solar power technology proposed for the PSEGS may differ from attitudes toward other solar technologies, including the solar thermal trough technology proposed for the PSPP, particularly with respect to differences in impacts to biological and cultural resources as well as to visual and other considerations as described throughout this document.
 3.14.2 Economic Employment by Industry Group Employment statistics by industry sector and county for 2011 are summarized in Table 3.14-1.
-Government is Riverside County's largest employment sector, accounting for over 20 percent of the total jobs in the County.
-Additional important industries in the area construction, manufacturing, retail trade, and services (e.g., professional, business, educational, health, and hospitality).
+Government is Riverside County's largest employment sector, accounting for over 20 percent of the total jobs in Riverside County.
+Additional important industries in Riverside County are construction, manufacturing, retail trade, and services (e.g., professional, business, educational, health, and hospitality).
 San Bernardino County has an industry employment profile similar to Riverside County, and in La Paz County, key employment sectors include mining and logging, government, and retail trade.
 Labor Force and Unemployment Table 3.14-2 presents the labor force, unemployed workers, and unemployment rates of the study area counties from 2007 to 2012 (the last year of data currently available).
 In 2012, Riverside Palen Solar Electric Generating System Draft SEIS 3.14-1 July 2013